JakovljevicFilip/quizic/README.md

    ```

 ### 🔁 Restoring Original Questions

+> [!NOTE]
+> This will repopulate the database with the original curated trivia questions, grouped by difficulty.

 To remove test data and restore the original set of trivia questions and answers, follow these steps:

 1. Cleaning the test data: